New-Jersey-Forest-Service/ForMOM/README.md

 ## Step 1 - Simulating Managements

 Before optimizing managements, we simulate them.
-We take data from FIA, simplify it, and run it through FVS.
+We take state data from FIA, re-organize it by forest type and year, and run it through FVS.
-The FVS runs are not in this repository. but the tool we use to rebuild the database are located in [src/fvs/input](https://github.com/New-Jersey-Forest-Service/ForMOM/tree/main/src/fvs/input).
+The FVS runs are not in this repository. but the tool we use to re-organize the database are located in [src/fvs/input](https://github.com/New-Jersey-Forest-Service/ForMOM/tree/main/src/fvs/input).
 For information on running it, look to the [wiki page about it](https://github.com/New-Jersey-Forest-Service/ForMOM/wiki/FVS#inputs).